Nyanm/Saccharomyces-cerevisiae/README.md

    2. **One file solution**
-      The application can do all the things with only one file initially.
+      It can do all the things with only one file initially.
 Thanks to ifstools, it can draw images from HDD game data.

    3. **~~Interactive user interface~~**